 Essential Guide on What Happens If You Don't Eat Enough Protein?

 Did you know that not eating enough protein can have serious consequences for your health?
 Protein deficiency is more prevalent than you might think, affecting millions of people worldwide.
-In this article, we will explore the risks and consequences of insufficient protein intake, shedding light on what happens if you don't eat enough protein.
+In this article, we will explore the risks and consequences of insufficient protein intake in your body.

 Let’s dive in and explore what happens if you don't eat enough protein.